-LEGEND: SPECIAL PROVISIONS APPLYING TO A ZONE®
+LEGEND: SPECIAL PROVISIONS APPLYING TO A ZONE(6)

 - (1) The minimum distance from a building to the average high water mark of a lake or waterway is fifty (50) metres. - (2) A vehicle entrance for properties located in a given zone must be located solely adjacent to Old Chelsea Road and building facades must also face Old Chelsea Road. - (3) Land use by a model airplane club is permitted. - (4) In the CDP zones, only farming uses are permitted. - (5) All provisions of this By-law respecting detached single-family dwellings shall apply to semi-detached single-family dwellings with the necessary adjustments.
-The side setback prescribed in the specification grid shall apply only to the non-adjoining side of the building in the case of semi-detached single-family dwellings. - (6) Integrated residential projects: Chapter 5, Subsection 5.6. - (7) Integrated commercial projects: Chapter 5, Subsection 5.7. - (8) (49) - (9) The maximum number of units in a multi-unit dwelling shall be four (4). - (10) The maximum number of units in a multi-unit dwelling shall be fourteen (14). - (11) The maximum number of storeys for this zone is one (1). - (12) (53) - (13) (53) - (14) (53) - (15) Article 4.2.1.1. does not apply.(9) - (16) Notwithstanding the provisions shown on the Specifications Grid on a lot serviced as defined in the Bylaw Number 637-05 respecting Subdivisions, a maximum of four (4) residences are authorized in mixed use buildings with one or more main commercial uses within the building. - (17) As shown in the Special Planning Program for the Centre-Village area, the maximum gross density in the shown zone is set at 10 dwelling units per hectare (4 dwelling units per acre).
+The side setback prescribed in the specification grid shall apply only to the non-adjoining side of the building in the case of semi-detached single-family dwellings. - (6) Integrated residential projects: Chapter 5, Subsection 5.6. - (7) Integrated commercial projects: Chapter 5, Subsection 5.7. - (8) (49) - (9) The maximum number of units in a multi-unit dwelling shall be four (4). - (10) The maximum number of units in a multi-unit dwelling shall be fourteen (14). - (11) The maximum number of storeys for this zone is one (1). - (12) At least six (6) trees shall be planted, including at least two (2) in the front yard.
+Two-thirds of said trees shall be deciduous trees at least three (3) metres tall at planting and reaching a height of six (6) metres at maturity.
+The remaining third of the trees to be planted will be coniferous trees at least three (3) metres tall at planting and reaching a height of six (6) metres at maturity. - (13) At least four (4) trees shall be planted, including at least one (1) in the front yard.
+Three-quarters of said trees shall be dedicious trees at least three (3) metres tall at planting and reaching a height of six (6) metres at maturity.
+The remaining quarter of the trees to be planted will be coniferous trees at least three (3) metres tall at planting and reaching a height of six (6) metres at maturity. - (14) At least one tree per ten (10) metres on linear frontage of the property shall be planted in the front yard.
+Half of said trees shall be dedecious trees at least three (3) metres tall at planting and reaching a height of six (6) metres at maturity.
+The remaining half of the trees to be planted will be coniferous trees at least three (3) metres tall at planting and reaching a height of six (6) metres at maturity. - (15) Article 4.2.1.1. does not apply.(9) - (16) Notwithstanding te provisions shown on the Specifications Grid on a lot servied as defined in the Bylaw Number 637-05 respecting Subdivisions, a maximum of four (4) residences are authorized in mixed use buildings with one or more main commercial uses within the building. - (17) As shown in the Special Planning Program for the Centre-Village area, the maximum gross density in the shown zone is set at 10 dwelling units per hectare (4 dwelling units per acre).
 This density is only applicable to serviced lots as defined in By-law Number 637-05 respecting Subdivisions.
-In order to calculate this density, rooms associated to the "seniors housing" use is not taken into account. - (18) The use of a "community garden" is specifically allowed in this zone. - (19) For properties bordering Route 105, the minimum front setback margin is set at 4.5 metres. - (20) On a serviced lot as defined in the By-law Number 637-5 respecting Subdivisions, the maximum number of units for a multi-unit building is set at 8 and the maximum number of bedrooms for a community housing is set at 30. - (21) On a serviced lot as defined in the By-law Number 637-05 respecting Subdivisions, attached buildings or in a maximum row formation of 4 main buildings having a mixed or commercial use are authorized in this zone.
-The minimum lateral setback shown in the Specifications Grid in this case does not apply where a common wall exists. - (22) Notwithstanding the minimum setbacks shown in the Specifications Grid, on a lot serviced as defined in the Subdivision By-law No. 637-05, the following minimum setbacks will apply according to the type of dwelling: (33) (37)
+In order to calculate this density, rooms associated to the "seniors housing" use is not taken into account.